Have a Consultation with Dr. Truesdale

 Continue to avoid eating or drinking, even water.
 If you require prescription medications, take with a small sip of water.

-Surgery will take place at an accredited surgical center in Beverly Hills.
-If your procedure is scheduled for sedation or under anesthesia, your procedure will take place in the Lasky Clinic operating room.
-You will have a private room to use before and after surgery.
-After a surgery in the operating room, patients can go home with a friend or family member after being cleared by the staff.
+If your procedure is scheduled for sedation or under anesthesia, it will take place at an accredited surgical center in Beverly Hills.
+After a surgery in the operating room, patients can go home with a friend or family member, or with an aftercare provider, after being cleared by the staff.
 The person caring for you will be instructed on your post-surgical care when he/she arrives to pick you up.

 If you will remain awake during the procedure, you may be able to drive yourself home.
-Dr. Truesdale will provide clear instructions based on your situation.
+Dr. Truesdale and the team will provide clear instructions based on your situation.

 Heal, Recover, and Reveal the New You!